gdavidbutler/pthreadChannel/README.md

 A dynamic Channel FIFO store implementation is provided.
 When a context is created, a maximum size and an initial size are provided.
-To balance latency and efficiency the size is adjusted by:
+To balance latency and efficiency size is adjusted by:
 * Before a Put, if the Store is empty and there are no waiting Getters, the size is decremented.
 * After a Put, if the Store is full and there are waiting Getters, the size is incremented.
+* After a Get, if the Store is empty and there are no waiting Putters, the size is decremented.
 * Before a Get, if the Store is full and there are waiting Putters, the size is incremented.
-* After a Get, if the Store is empty and there are no waiting Putters, the size is decremented.

 Find the API in chanFifo.h: